koalahamlet/cupboardTestApp/README.md

 ```

 The "name" part of the annotations refers to the name the Table or Columns will be given, so make sure to use the SQLite naming conventions for those.
-Also note that **ActiveAndroid creates a local id (Id)** in addition to our manually managed `remoteId` (unique) which is the id on the server (for networked applications).
+Also note that **Cupboard creates a local id (Id)** in addition to our manually managed `remoteId` (unique) which is the id on the server (for networked applications).
 To access that primary key Id, you can call `getId()` on an instance of your model.

 #### CRUD Operations